 You see, unlike Google and their search rank, Airbnb is momentum based.
-This is because your Airbnb listing does something for Airbnb that websites in Googles search rank don’t do for it.
+This is because your Airbnb listing does something for Airbnb that websites listed in the Google search don’t do for it.
 You make Airbnb money!
-But, it goes deeper than that.
+But it goes deeper than that.

 If a first-time guest stays at your listing and has a bad experience, the likelihood of that guest returning to Airbnb is low.
-So, you’ve lost Airbnb a stream of lifetime revenue.
+You’ve lost Airbnb a stream of lifetime revenue.
 Very bad.

-However, if you consistently provide a positive guest experience, you are making Airbnb money with every reservation, but you are compound their future revenues as these guests are likely to return to Airbnb to book their next vacation.
+However, if you consistently provide a positive guest experience, you are making Airbnb money with every reservation, but you are compounding their future revenues as these guests are likely to return to Airbnb to book their next vacation and tell their friends.
 And, Airbnb is still in growth mode.
 Up to 40% of reservations include a first time guest.